 We need to have a lot more people like you who are showing the things that people with autism are good at. ~ Temple Grandin

 Henny Kupferstein is doctoral student of psychology with a specialization on autism research.
-She holds a Masters degree in Transformative Leadership from the California Institute of Integral Studies in San Francisco.
+She holds a Masters degree in Transformative Leadership.
 She is trained in music therapy and has a Bachelor of Science degree (magna cum laude) in Music from the State University of New York.

 Henny’s research interests include perfect pitch, sensory integration, and autism.
 She is classically trained in piano, voice, and guitar.
 Henny also enjoys African drumming, Klezmer music, free improvisation and composing.
 Her current work focuses on advocacy, research, and scholarship.
 Please contact Henny about sensory and education consulting, piano lessons, and composing opportunities.

 - Concern: Skype Piano Lessons Will Never Work for My Autistic Child Because…

 - Why Piano Lessons for My Autistic Child?
 Top 10 Questions Answered by Autistic Piano Teacher